-⇒ Friday fish fry dinners & soup suppers are common at parishes, perhaps this year make it a family event at home!
-This family had soup every night one Lent as their fast.

-Live in solidarity with the poor on select days: ration your water (timed showers, washing dishes/clothes by hand, a gallon jug for drinking/teeth-brushing, etc.), eat only rice and beans, turn down the heat in your house a couple degrees, etc. Explain: the purpose is to help us feel with needy people.
-When it's uncomfortable, offer up that hardship to Jesus as a prayer for those who always live
+- Friday fish fry dinners & soup suppers are common at \Rightarrow parishes.
+If you can't make it, have a family event at home!
+This family had soup every night one Lent as their fast. - Live in solidarity with the poor on select days: ration your water (timed showers, washing dishes/clothes by hand, a gallon jug for drinking/teeth-brushing, etc.), eat only rice and beans, turn down the heat in your house a couple degrees, etc. Explain: the purpose is to help us feel with meatless soup recipes. needy people.
+When it's uncomfortable, offer up that